-USC 15-12: Optimum Routing of Freight in Urban Environments under Normal Operations and Disruptions using a Co-Simulation Optimization Control (Ioannou, USC) (8/15/2015 - 8/14/2016).
-This project is completed.
-The complexity and dynamics of multimodal freight transportation together with the unpredictability of incidents, disruptions and demand changes make the optimum routing of freight a challenging task.
+USC 15-12: Optimum Routing of Freight in Urban Environments under Normal Operations and Disruptions using a Co-Simulation Optimization Control (Ioannou, USC) The complexity and dynamics of multimodal freight transportation together with the unpredictability of incidents, disruptions and demand changes make the optimum routing of freight a challenging task.
 The purpose of this project was to use complex real time simulation models to estimate the states of the transportation network and integrate that knowledge with optimization and load balancing techniques in an iterative feedback configuration that would lead to much more efficient routing decisions during normal operations and disruptions.
-The approach is referred to as the CO-Simulation Optimization (COSMO) approach.
-In this project we formulated the problem and develop the various blocks of approach.
-We use a simulation testbed consisting of a road traffic simulation model and a rail simulation model for the Los Angeles/Long Beach Port area to demonstrate the efficiency of the proposed approach.
 The results demonstrate the potential of the approach for practical freight routing.
 They also raise many more research and practical problems that need be addressed in subsequent projects.